rjorel/personal-website/README.md

 generate the sitemap.

 ### No tests
-Yes, I know, that's really (really) bad.. but for a website, should I do test something?
+Yes, I know, that's really (really) bad.. but for my personal website, should I do test something?
 Maybe not..